ETCBC/dss/docs/transcription.md

 In both files, the material is subdivided into *scroll*, *fragment*, *line*.
 In the biblical file, *book*, *chapter* and *verse* are also marked.

+Some scrolls contain biblical as well as non-biblical materials.
+In the source data files those scrolls are split between the files.
+During conversion, we have reunited the scrolls.
+There are a 14 lines that occur in both source files.
+Here we have given precedence to the biblical versions, because they are either identical, or contain a reconstruction (marked as reconstruction!) that is absent in the non-biblical file.

+The feature `biblical` below contains all the information to see whether the material originates from the biblical or non-biblical source file or both.

 Every line in both files has fields for

 * transcription